autumn-mck/site-astro/src/content/blog/blog/2024/running-an-instance/index.md

 Looking back, the main thing I now think I could've done better is to get help from others.
 I tried to run everything by myself, and although I did it well, it completely exhausted me and burnt me out, taking many months to recover.
 Having other people to help would've allowed me to feel like I could take breaks, and made running the instance sustainable.
 I hope I've learnt from this.

-I've tried to write something about fedi a couple of times now, but not managed to get something that feels right and fully contains my thoughts.
+I've tried to write something about fedi a couple of times now, but not managed to get something that feels right and fully contains my thoughts on something that took quite a bit of my time for a year or so to run.
 I'm happy enough with this post, covering a small aspect of the whole thing at least.
 Rest in peace, [0w0.is](https://0w0.is/).